winterjihwan/Eun/TROUBLESHOOTING.md

     JoinIdenticalVertices, SplitLargeMeshes would mess around the vertices that needs special treatment
     when proccesing in the CPU side which is too buggy
 2. Quaternion not being normalized

+13. 2025.07.22
+Trying to implement Unit interaction with enhance pads
+Using collision detection vs per frame raycasting
+Choosing the right one in terms of overhead is really difficult